yqlbu/hikariai-web/web/content/blog/24-Use-Packer-Like-a-Pro.md

 #### Docker Support

-To bake/build a VM template that ships with [ Docker ](https://www.docker.com/ and [ Docker-Compose ](https://docs.docker.com/compose/), use the following command
+To bake/build a VM template that ships with [ Docker ](https://www.docker.com/) and [ Docker-Compose ](https://docs.docker.com/compose/), use the following command:

 ```bash
 ./bake -i [vm-id] docker-ubuntu-2204-server